-He sat across from her at their shared table, skinny and balding, mid-fifties, with an impish smile.
-A colorful scarf was draped around his neck.
+Mr. Cooperson, skinny and in his mid-fifties, sat across the table from her with an impish smile.
+His thin hair appeared to be hair-sprayed into place.
+A colorful scarf draped around his neck.
 Madison was glad to see he still had a happy nature.
 He looked a little tired but it was, after all, early in the morning.

 On an extra chair at their table sat a duffle bag, worn and tattered, made of real leather that had seen better days.
-Overstuffed and unable to close, it displayed wrinkled papers competing for space with clothing items, and an accordion file folder, fully expanded, wrapped in large elastic bands.
-The style of the duffle bag, and its overuse, fit with who she knew Mr. Cooperson to be.
-A disorganized passionate lover of the arts, willing to give his last dime to buy someone a meal.
-She was glad to know he was finally doing something for himself, for a change, and getting a shot at what he’d always wanted.
-A theatre of his own.
+Overstuffed and unable to close, it displayed wrinkled papers competing for space with clothing and an accordion file folder, fully expanded, wrapped in large elastic bands.
+The duffle bag’s style, and its overuse, fit with who she knew Mr. Cooperson to be.
+He was a disorganized passionate lover of the arts, willing to give his last dime to buy someone a meal.
+It felt good to know that he was finally doing something for himself, for a change, and taking a shot at what he’d always wanted -- a theatre of his own.

 She relaxed into her wooden chair.
 The coffee, the atmosphere, and catching up with her old teacher brought comfort and happiness.
 She held her coffee cup with both hands, enjoying the warmth.

 “Wow.
-You went for it.
-You have your own theatre, doing it your own way,” she nodded.
+You went for it,” she nodded.
 “And you look great, by the way.
 All artsy, and dapper,” she teased.